-Larger displays are a somewhat different issue.
-If an interactive computer screen is to match a whiteboard in usefulness, it must be viewable from arm's length as well as from across a room.
-For close viewing the density of picture elements should be no worse than on a standard computer screen, about 80 per inch.
+the density of picture elements should be no worse than on a standard computer screen, about 80 per inch.
 Maintaining a density of 80 pixels per inch over an area several feet on a side implies displaying tens of millions of pixels.
-The biggest computer screen made today has only about one fourth this capacity.
+The biggest computer screen made today has only about one fourth that capacity.
 Such large displays will probably be expensive, but they should certainly be available.

-Central-processing unit speeds, meanwhile, reached a million instructions per second in 1986 and continue to double each year.
-Some industry observers believe that this exponential growth in raw chip speed may begin to level off about 1994, but that other measures of performance, including power consumption and auxiliary functions, will still improve.
-The 100-gram flat-panel display, then, might be driven by a single microprocessor chip that executes a billion operations per second and contains 16 megabytes of onboard memory along with sound, video and network interfaces.
+The large display will require advanced microprocessors to feed it.
+Central-processing-unit speeds reached a million instructions per second in 1986 and continue to double each year.
+Some industry observers believe that this exponential growth in raw chip speed may begin to level off about 1994 but that other measures of performance, including power consumption and auxiliary functions, will still improve.
+The 100-gram flat-panel display, then, might be driven by a microprocessor that executes a billion operations per second and contains 16 megabytes of on-board memory along with sound, video and network interfaces.
 Such a processor would draw, on average, a few percent of the power required by the display.

-Auxiliary storage devices will augment the memory capacity.
-Conservative extrapolation of current technology suggests that match-book size removable hard disks (or the equivalent nonvolatile memory chips) will store about 60 megabytes each.
-Larger disks containing several gigabytes of information will be standard, and terabyte storage -- roughly the capacity of the Library of Congress -- will be common.
+Auxiliary storage devices will augment main memory capacity: conservative extrapolation of current technology suggests that removable hard disks (or nonvolatile memory chips) the size of a matchbook will store about 60 megabytes each.
+Larger disks containing several gigabytes of information will be standard, and terabyte storage-roughly the data content of the Library of Congress-will be common.
 Such enormous stores will not necessarily be filled to capacity with usable information.
 Abundant space will, however, allow radically different strategies of information management.
-A terabyte of space makes deleting old files virtually unnecessary, for example.
+A terabyte of disk storage will make deleting old files virtually unnecessary, for example.

 Although processors and displays should be capable of offering ubiquitous computing by the end of the decade, trends in software and network technology are more problematic.
-Software systems today barely take any advantage of the computer network.
-Trends in "distributed computing" are to make networks appear like disks, memory, or other non-networked devices, rather than to exploit the unique capabilities of physical dispersion.
-The challenges show up in the design of operating systems and window systems.
+Current implementations of "distributed computing" simply make networked file servers, printers or other devices appear as if they were connected directly to each user's computer.
+This approach, however, does nothing to exploit the unique capabilities of physically dispersed computers and the information embodied in knowing where a particular device is located.